rjkoepp/dwf-books-and-courses/docs/books/algorithm-design-manual/book-notes/1-introduction-to-algorithm-design.md

 \frac{(5+\sqrt{5})-6}{6}\times 100\approx 20.6\%
 $$

-too far by using the `ClosestPair` heuristic in this case.
+farther than is necessary by using the `ClosestPair` heuristic in this case.
 As noted in <BibRef id='SK2020' pages='p.
 7' />, examples exist where the penalty is considerably worse than this.